Mihvieira/gerenciadorDeVendas/README.md

 ## Licença:

 O Gerenciador de Vendas é licenciado sob a licença Apache.
-Para mais informações, consulte o arquivo de licença incluído no download do aplicativo.
+Para mais informações, consulte o arquivo de licença incluído no repositório do GitHub.